 ~How do I get my pictures?~

 Once your pictures are ready for viewing, you will receive a custom email delivered straight to your inbox with an online gallery for sharing as well as a downloadable file.
-This download option DOES EXPIRE within 2 weeks of the delivered date, so please make sure you download your images as soon as possible.
+This download option DOES EXPIRE within 2 weeks of the delivered date, but if you don’t download them in that time frame, don’t stress, because you will be receiving a custom USB in the mail within 3 weeks of your session date.
 I want you to be able to choose when and where you want to order your photos, so I do not currently sell prints.
 I want you to have access to every single shot I captured during your session, so I give digital rights to all the photos to each of my clients.
 No more choosing between ordering this picture and the other.
 You can have both!

 ~Do you sell gift certificates?~